mponce0/eHelp/README.md

 ```

-Even when the @fnName and @params are not definied, the usage will be generated:
+Even when the @fnName and @params are not definied, the usage will be generated based on the actual function definition:
 ```
-myTestFn <- function(x,y,z,t) {
+myTestFn <- function(x,y,z,t=0) {
 #'
 #' This is just an example of a dummy fn
 #'